Selaessig23/42_cub3D/README.md

 ## Map rules
 - map has to be surrounded by walls (1), not floors (0).
 If there is a space in the outer edge, it will be seen as a cave and checked if these cave is surrounded by walls as well.
 - if there is a hole of spaces within the map, these spaces will be interpreted as walls.
-- there must be one player within the map (no dupolicates accepted), defined by one of the direction identifiers (N, S, E, W).
+- there must be one player within the map (no duplicates accepted), defined by one of the direction identifiers (N, S, E, W).
-- if there is a empty line in map content this will cause an error
+- if there is an empty line in map content this will cause an error

-## to check:
-- what about very big maps?

 ## known bugs
 - if user tries to load a texture with .png extension that is not a valid png-file -- valgrind issues and undefined behaviour